Advertiser Disclosure

 Ladder is a technology-driven term life insurance solution that does away with traditional insurance trappings.
 Its signature benefit is an unusually high death benefit (up to $3 million) for no-exam life insurance coverage — that’s a term life policy that doesn’t require a medical exam as a condition of approval.

-Best for Permanent Life Insurance: Pacific Life
+4. Pacific Life: Best for Permanent Life Insurance

 You can also start with a term policy and convert to permanent later using the PL Promise Term product, which offers level 10- to 30-year options with fluidless (abbreviated medical exam) underwriting for older policyholders.